casper-network/docs-archive/theory/economics.rst

-Liveness faults constitute a less severe threat to the expected operation of the blockchain than equivocation, since they do not preclude eventual convergence to a unique history, but nevertheless it is critical that validators be incentivized to carry out the necessary computations promptly and communicate when expected.
+Liveness faults constitute a less severe threat to the expected operation of the blockchain than equivocation, since they do not preclude eventual convergence to a unique history.
+Nevertheless, it is critical that validators be incentivized to carry out the necessary computations promptly and communicate when expected.
 Liveness faults need not arise because of unexpected or malicious behavior alone.
 They can also be the result of power and network outages, as